circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 ## Establishing the authenticity of an SSH host

-When using SSH keys to checkout repositories, it may be neccesary to add the fingerprints for GitHub or BitBucket to a "known hosts" file (`~/.ssh/known_hosts`) so that the executor can verify that the host it's connecting to is authentic.
+When using SSH keys to checkout repositories, it may be necessary to add the fingerprints for GitHub or BitBucket to a "known hosts" file (`~/.ssh/known_hosts`) so that the executor can verify that the host it's connecting to is authentic.
 The `checkout`job step does this automatically, so